Bronson, Kansas

 In October 1881, the town and its post office moved south to Marion Township when the St. Louis, Fort Scott, and Wichita Railroad, a subsidiary of Missouri Pacific, arrived.
 This was probably the first time a U.S. post office was moved without the government’s approval.
 When the post office reopened on October 3, 1881, it was renamed Bronson for Ira D. Bronson, a long-time prominent attorney of Fort Scott and the county clerk.
 The first setter and postmaster was George H. Requa.
 He was followed almost immediately by W.T.
 Timmons.

 Bronson grew rapidly during the first year of its existence.
 A. L Martin built the first house in town.
-Requa and Martin opened a store, making specialty boots and shoes.
+Requa and Martin opened a store that made specialty boots and shoes.
 Mrs. Mary Chambers ran the first hotel.
 The first lumber yard was owned by Holeman Bros & Co.
 The first newspaper was started in 1882 by M.H.
 Donoho.
 The first secret organization was the Knights of Pythias, which was organized in 1883.
 The first bank was called the Exchange Bank & was owned by Pinnell & Smith, who operated it until 1888, when other parties purchased it, and the name changed to the Bank of Bronson.

 Missouri Pacific Railroad Depot in Bronson, Missouri, 1910.